MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/check-links/html-proofer.md

     - Note that using `&>` will send both `stdout` and `stderr` to the file log (and print nothing in the workflow log), while using `2>` will send only the URL checks on `stderr` to the file log and still print a summary numbers in the workflow log.

 ### Generic

+Here for project not based on Ruby or Jekyll, but still need Ruby set up.

 Supply your own build command for the Build step.
 And point the proofer tool at your build output directory, like `build` or `out`.